anp-22/sanitazer/README.md

     Will sanitazer recursively all files in **folder_name**

 ##  License
-Sanitazer includes the following code that has been modified:
+Sanitazer includes the following code that has been modified and hopefully improved:

   * **Titlecase** Original version by John Gruber and Re-written and much improved by Aristotle Pagaltzis.
 MIT Lincense